MA

 - Expert professionals are regularly employed as visiting tutors, to maintain direct links with the industry.

-- You follow one of the two pathways as either:
+- You follow one of the three pathways:

 - Producer

-- Writer or composer - You undertake an analytic case study of a musical or production, a placement project and dissertation (producers), and a creative project involving either book and lyrics or music for a short original musical (writers and composers).
+- Performer - You undertake an analytic case study of a musical or production, a placement project and dissertation (producers), and a creative project involving either book and lyrics or music for a short original musical (writers and composers).
+On the performers pathway, you will undertake a musical theatre performer showcase.

 Contact the department